eddycjy/fake-useragent/README.md

 ## Note

-If used for the first time, fake-useragent will collect data and create a file in the temporary directory as a file cache, please wait a few seconds
+If used for the first time, useragent will collect data and create a file in the temporary directory as a file cache, please wait a few seconds

 ## TODO